chadblack/2021ELA/calendar.md

 ## Week Eight: The Order of Things (Oct 5-7)

+**Textbook Reading:** The Incomplete Conquest and The Religious Renaissance

 How do you build an empire on the collapsing foundation of native society?
 How did early modern imperialists confront the technological and practical challenges of ruling the span of the globe?

 **Tuesday: Building on collapsing ground**